korganrivera/CodeEval/GameOfLife/README.md

 that you solve for a grid of 100x100 characters.
 My code will work for any size of grid.
 The last line of the grid must absolutely end with a newline character!
 Don't say I didn't warn you.

+GameOfLifeOneRule.c is the shorter and faster version of the code.
+Use that.